 Which Is Better, Shiplap or Tongue and Groove?

-With timber cladding experiencing a resurgence in popularity, which is better, Shiplap or Tongue and Groove?
 As a current favourite of home renovation shows, timber cladding has caught the attention of the viewing public and is very much ‘on – trend’ as a decorative medium.

 With spring approaching, many homeowners are considering renovation or new building projects.
 Additionally, with working from home at an all time high, purpose built outdoor home offices are also becoming more common.